TimTerwijn/browser-technologies-1920/README.md

 I don't get Heroku to work because the server folder is not my real root folder.
 How can I solve this?

 ### The carousel
-The server works and the carousel is almost functional, I need to fix it on a ios device.
+The server works and the carousel is almost functional, I need to fix it on an Ios device.
 Any ideas to make it work on a device without back buttons?

 ### The readme & task 1.2
-Do i need more things to make it more complete?
+Do I need more things to make it more complete?

 ## Autor
 Tim Terwijn